Lindllay/interactive-comments-section-main/README.md

 <h1>Interactive comments section</h1>
 <p>Live: https://lindllay.github.io/interactive-comments-section-main/</p>

 <h4>This project is my implementation of frontendmentor.io intermediate level challenge.
-It is a facebook-like interactive comment section, where user can:
+It is a facebook-like interactive comment section, where user can:</h4>
 <ul>
 <li>Create, Read, Update, and Delete comments and replies</li>
 <li>Upvote and downvote comments</li>